jepsar/Jepsar-PrimeFaces-Theme/README.md

 # Jepsar PrimeFaces Theme

-Having worked with PrimeFaces for a while I'm increasingly annoiyed by it's themes:
+Having worked with PrimeFaces for a while I'm increasingly annoiyed by it's community themes:

 * They look outdated
 * The CSS is overly complicated